 How it works

-Month 2+: Your DPO is fully embedded in your team.
-Handling ongoing compliance, enterprise questionnaires, vendor reviews, product privacy reviews, and anything privacy-related.
+Remediation and full embedding continue.
+Your DPO is fully embedded in your team, closing the prioritized gaps and handling ongoing compliance, enterprise questionnaires, vendor reviews, product privacy reviews, and anything privacy-related.
 You get a single point of contact.
+We handle breach response directly, with 24/7 emergency support, backed by our named partner network for legal counsel and backfill coverage.

 Every engagement is tailored.
 Book a call and we’ll scope what you actually need.